bright/new-www/content/blog/a-podcaster-and-backend-dev-with-over-10-years-of-experience-meet-patryk.md

 Then I read the article that recommended picking one wearable item that would be associated only with my work. **So I bought “work slippers” that I wear only when I work.
 When I finish my work, I take the slippers off and this is the metaphorical way of leaving the office**.
 My body and mind know that the workday is over.
 It definitely helped me to separate work from life even if my office and home are the same places.

 ![Team retreat](/images/brightstory_team_retreat.png)

+## What have you learned since joining Bright Inventions in 2020?

+I have learned a lot. **I came with strong Java skills but I learned Kubernetes and Kotlin here**.
+Back then Kotlin was mostly associated with mobile development and not many backend devs used it.
+So Bright hired developers with strong Java skills so they could switch smoothly to Kotlin.
+It was a nice learning process because **everyone here has been really supportive and cheered each other during the learning process**.

+Kotlin is a very friendly language so it was a nice experience.
+It’s great that **even if you are in this business for over a decade you get to still feel this excitement while learning new stuff**.